Brunnian exotic surface links in the 4-ball: Surfaces with more than two components

-Proposition~\ref{prop:bingcomp} is immediately enough to conclude that $\BD^n(\S_1)$ and $\BD^n(\S_2)$ are an exotic pair of $(n+1)$--component Brunnian links for any $n\ge 0$.
-But we may now prove the following main technical result on covering surfaces.
-This result has the advantage that it applies to a much more general family of surface links, e.g.\ all of the families in Section~\ref{section:infinitely-many-surface-links} and those in Theorem~\ref{thm:increasing-the-genus-main-body}.
+Proposition~\ref{prop:bingcomp} allows us to immediately conclude that for every $n\geq 0$, $\BD^n(\S_1)$ and $\BD^n(\S_2)$ is an exotic pair of $(n+1)$--component Brunnian links.
+Next, we prove our main technical result on covering surfaces; it has the advantage that it is applicable to a more general family of surface links, e.g.\ all of the families in Section~\ref{section:infinitely-many-surface-links} and those in Theorem~\ref{thm:increasing-the-genus-main-body}.

 \begin{proposition} Let $\Sigma = \Sigma_1 \sqcup \Sigma_2$ and $\Sigma' = \Sigma_1' \sqcup \Sigma_2'$ be $2$--component surface links in $B^4$ with $\Sigma_1$ and $\Sigma_1'$ trivial disks.
 Suppose that $\partial \S = \partial \S' \subseteq S^3$, and let $X$ be the link exterior in $S^3$.
 Suppose that either: \begin{enumerate} \item[(i)] $X$ has no Borromean rings exterior and no 3-keychain link exterior in its JSJ decomposition; or \item[(ii)] $X$ has no 3-keychain link exterior and exactly one Borromean rings exterior $E$ in its JSJ decomposition, but two of the three boundary components of $E$ are $\partial X$. \end{enumerate} Then, if the iterated Bing doubles $\BD^n(\Sigma)$ and $\BD^n(\Sigma')$ are smoothly equivalent $($Bing doubling the first component at each iteration$)$, then so are $\Sigma$ and $\Sigma'$. \end{proposition}